How To Buy a Triplex & Is It a Good Investment?

 5. Examine the seller’s pro forma

-A pro forma is a detailed financial analysis of a property showing data including rental income, vacancy rate, repair expenses, and, the net income for the property.
+A real estate pro forma is a detailed financial analysis of a property showing data including rental income, vacancy rate, repair expenses and the net income for the property.

-To evaluate the feasibility of a deal, it is essential you also develop your pro forma and compare it with the seller’s pro forma.
-A pro forma should contain the gross rental income (how much will the property make if it was 100% occupied?), Vacancy allowance (what is the cost of vacancies?), the other income sources.
+To evaluate a deal’s feasibility, you must also develop your own pro forma and compare it with the seller’s pro forma.
+A pro forma should contain the gross rental income (how much will the property make if it was 100% occupied?), vacancy allowance (what is the cost of vacancies?) and other income sources.

-For comparative market analysis, similar buildings in close proximity that have recently been sold are compared to estimate the value of a building.
-Using a website that lists properties, you can get an estimate of how much a triplex should cost.
-So you can avoid overpaying.
-A seasoned real estate agent can help you with a comparative market analysis.
+For comparative market analysis, review similar buildings nearby that have recently been sold are compared to estimate the value of a building.
+Using a website that lists properties, you can get an estimate of how much a triplex should cost, so you can avoid overpaying.
+A seasoned real estate agent can help you with a comparative market analysis (CMA) as well.

-However, it is important to note that a comparative market analysis does not inform you of important metrics such as cash flow or ROI.
+However, it is important to note that a comparative market analysis does not inform you of essential metrics such as cash flow or ROI.

 7. Run the numbers (NOI, property expenses, cash flow, cap rate, vacancy rate)

-Before investing in any real estate property, it is crucial to analyze the potential return on investment.
+Before investing in any real estate property, analyzing the potential return on investment is crucial.
 An investor has to be satisfied with metrics such as NOI, property expenses, cash flow, cap rate, and vacancy rate before making an offer to purchase a property.
 To calculate these metrics, you can use an online investment calculator.
-If you prefer to do the calculations by yourself, here are quick explanations of the key metrics.
+If you prefer to do the calculations yourself, here are quick explanations of the key metrics.

-- Cash Flow: It is the difference between the monthly rental income and the monthly expenses of an investment property.
+• Cash Flow: It is the difference between the property’s monthly rental income and the monthly expenses.

-- Capitalization Rate: Cap rate is the ratio of the net operating income (NOI) over the property’s value.
-Investment property with an NOI of $10,000 and a value of $100,000, would have a cap rate of 10%.
+• Capitalization Rate: The cap rate is the ratio of the net operating income (NOI) over the property’s value.
+An investment property with an NOI of $10,000 and a value of $100,000 would have a cap rate of 10%.

 8. Make an offer

 If you are satisfied with the potential return of a triplex building, it is time for you to make an offer.
 Keep in mind that other investors are also after the same building.
-Especially in today’s competitive market, you’ll need to act fast and be prepared to make some concessions to win the deal.
+In a competitive market, you’ll need to act fast and be prepared to make some concessions to win the deal.
 You should submit an offer as soon as you are satisfied with the analysis.

 How to Find Triplexes for Sale Today